PyFeeds/PyFeeds/README.rst

 * Fork the project to your private repository.
 * Create a topic branch and make your desired changes.
 * Open a pull request.
-Make sure the travis checks are passing.
+Make sure the CI checks are passing.

 Authors
 -------